 45% of smart homeowners claim to save on average $98,30 per month.
 That adds up to $1’179,60 per year.
 Smart home devices can help your budget as well.
 Some of these products may be expensive.
 But it may save you money in the long run.

 8. Smart Thermostats

 Smart thermostats help owners to save about 20% per year.
 It drastically lowers home warming and cooling costs.
 This technology is extremely convenient to use.
 Access your thermostat remotely and change your indoor temperature over a Smartphone.
-With the convenience comes the added bonus of cost saving as well.
+With convenience comes the added bonus of cost-saving as well.

 9. America Is The Leading User

 32% of Americans use smart home products.
 It is the leading nation in the world.
 7,5% of homes in America have products installed.
 That number is expected to grow to 19,5% by the year 2022.
 America has a great infrastructure.
 It helps to support new technological advancements.
 Smart homes will grow faster in America than in third world countries.

 Americans have spent $19,827 billion on smart home devices.
 That may sound like a low amount when you compare it to the Gross Domestic Product of the US.
 Hang on to that stat for a while.

 Smart homes run on a technology called the Internet of Things (IoT).
 IoT is expected to generate revenue exceeding $300 billion dollars in 2020. $19 billion odd spent on smart homes in 2018 equates to $300 billion in 2020.
 That carries a significant impact.